Regulatory Framework for ASC Plumbing Systems

 Operating Room Scrub Sink Design

-Scrub sinks must be separate from handwashing sinks used for routine hygiene.
+It is essential that scrub sinks are separate from handwashing sinks used for routine hygiene.

 Hand Hygiene Sink Requirements